CodingMagpie/my-backend-developer-roadmap-Python/README.md

   - It’s hard to find good resources
   - Learning to code is a depth-first algorithm
   - It’s a marathon, not a sprint
-  - You should be uncomfortable
+  - You should be uncomfortable (90/10%new info)
   - Get an on-site, full-time job first
 - first milestone to accomplish.
 Spend 300 hours on practice, to become a "perfomance artist".
 Its all about nurture, not nature.
 - articles with recomendations that may help at start: